False OFAC Alert on Credit Report: How to Solve Error?

 If you’ve found or faced a false OFAC alert on your credit report, let us know immediately.
 We have decades of experience with helping people get justice in the credit reporting, background check error, and discrimination arenas.

 Call us at 1-877-615-1725.
-Email us at info@consumerattorneys.com.
+Email us at [email protected].
 Visit our website and chat with a live representative.
 Or visit our website and fill out a contact form.
 Explain the OFAC on credit report error, and we will help you.

 Frequently Asked Questions

-Daniel Cohen is a Founding Partner of Consumer Attorneys and a co-chair of Consumer Finance Litigation practice.
+Daniel Cohen is the Founder of Consumer Attorneys.
+Daniel manages the firm’s branding, marketing, client intake and business development efforts.
 Since 2017, he is a member of the National Association of Consumer Advocates and the National Consumer Law Center.
 Mr. Cohen is a nationally-recognized practitioner of consumer protection law.
-He has a wealth of proven legal experience in the US in: collective claims, representing visually impaired people who believe their rights under the Americans with Disabilities Act have been violated in both the physical and digital environments, corporate governance and dispute resolution.
+He has a we...
 Read more